In fixed-length text files, each field starts and ends at the same place in every record. Otherwise, they are the same as CSV.

 5,20,10,7are 4 fields with the sizes

-- Always enclose in quotes - if this option enabled, the system will always enclose data columns in quotes (assuming that the quote character is configured).
-The default behavior is to enclose columns in quotes only if they contain the delimiter character.
+- Always enclose - if this option enabled, the system will always enclose fields in quotes (assuming that the Enclosure Character is configured).
+The default behavior is to enclose fields only if they contain the delimiter character.

 - Line Separator - a character used as a separator between lines.